dnguyennk/100-days-of-code/README.md

 # Coding Practice

 Welcome to my coding practice repository!

-This collection showcases my journey of learning and mastering multiple programming languages, including Java, Python, C, R, and many more.
-Here, you will find a variety of projects and exercises covering diverse topics such as computer science fundamentals, probability theory, machine learning, etc. This repository serves as a testament to my ongoing commitment to expanding my knowledge and skills across different aspects of software development, computational sciences, machine learning and AI.
+This repository represents my continuous journey of learning and mastering various programming languages, including but not limited to Java, Python, C, R, and many more.
+Within this repository, you will find various projects, exercises, and personal notes covering a wide range of topics, including computer science fundamentals, probability theory, machine learning, and several others.

+Each project and exercise included here reflects my dedication to enhancing my knowledge and skills in software development, algorithms, system programming, computational theory, machine learning, and artificial intelligence.
+I am committed to an ongoing process of growth and learning.

+I greatly appreciate your visit to this repository, and I hope you find its contents informative and inspiring.